goodmattg/goodmattg.github.io/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-Relentless reader and builder.
+Reader and builder.
 I'm a software engineer with experience in deep-learning based computer vision, distributed AutoML services, platform engineering, and full-stack web development.

-In my free time I building things, taking on new challenges, and being active.
-If you have a new challenge, please reach out.
+In my free time I like to build things, take on new challenges, and be outside.

 -- Matt